 Providing and Advancing Survivorship Care in Neuro-Oncology

-Neuro-oncologist Dr. Heather Leeper is involved in every aspect of a patient’s illness experience and shares how she is advancing survivorship care in neuro-oncology.
+Dr. Heather Leeper is involved in every aspect of a patient’s illness experience.
+She shares how she is advancing survivorship care in neuro-oncology.

-Survivorship focuses on the health and well-being of a person with cancer from the time of diagnosis until the end of life.
-Care partners such as family and friends are also an integral part of the survivorship experience and can be referred to as co-survivors.
-People living with brain and spinal cord tumors face many unique challenges in survivorship.
+Survivorship focuses on the health and well-being of a person with cancer—from the time of diagnosis until the end of life.
+Care partners, such as family and friends, are also an integral part of the survivorship experience and can be referred to as co-survivors.
+People living with brain and spine tumors face many unique challenges in survivorship.
 Our health care team strives to work closely with patients and their care partners to improve their experience and quality of life.

-Survivorship includes the physical, mental or cognitive, emotional, social, and financial effects of cancer that begins at diagnosis and continues through treatment and beyond.
+Survivorship includes the physical, mental or cognitive, emotional, social, and financial effects of cancer that begin at diagnosis and continue through treatment and beyond.
 Survivorship also includes follow-up care (regular health and wellness checkups), late effects of treatment, cancer recurrence, and quality of life.

-This is the driving force behind the work of Heather Leeper, M.D., neuro-oncologist and assistant research physician at the NCI’s Center for Cancer Research, Neuro-Oncology Branch.
-She has a special interest in understanding the ways in which patients, caregivers, and their health care providers can collaborate to provide personalized care for people living with brain and spinal cord tumors.
+This is the driving force behind the work of Heather Leeper, M.D., neuro-oncologist and assistant research physician at the NCI Center for Cancer Research's Neuro-Oncology Branch.
+She has a special interest in understanding the ways in which patients, caregivers, and their health care providers can collaborate to provide personalized care for people living with brain and spine tumors.

 I strive to learn about and be involved in all aspects my patients’ illness experience, recognizing the significant impact the illness has on their unique and individual lives and their relationships with others.

-Dr. Leeper received her medical degree from Chicago Medical School and a Master of Science in Applied Psychology from Rosalind Franklin University of Medicine and Science.
-She completed a neuro-oncology fellowship at Mayo Clinic in Minnesota and a degree in clinical research from Mayo Graduate School.
+Dr. Leeper received her medical degree from Chicago Medical School and a Master of Science in applied psychology from Rosalind Franklin University of Medicine and Science.
+She completed a neuro-oncology fellowship at Mayo Clinic in Minnesota and a degree in clinical research at Mayo Graduate School.
 During her training, she became increasingly interested in caring for the patient beyond tumor-directed treatments.

 As an attending physician, Dr. Leeper fully recognized the dire need to improve patient-focused care and survivorship care within neuro-oncology.
 This inspired her to complete a second fellowship in hospice and palliative medicine at the University of Illinois to develop expertise in symptom management, communication, and supportive care principles.

-In 2019, Dr. Leeper joined the Neuro-Oncology Branch to conduct patient-focused research and to create equitable supportive and survivorship care for all those affected by primary brain and spinal cord tumors and their care partners.
-Her primary research goal is to improve their quality of life by improving symptoms and communication between health care providers and those living with brain and spinal cord tumors and their care partners.
+In 2019, Dr. Leeper joined the Neuro-Oncology Branch to conduct patient-focused research and to create equitable supportive and survivorship care.
+Her primary research goal is to improve quality of life by improving symptoms and communication between health care providers, those living with brain and spine tumors, and their care partners.
 She also aims to deliver effective coping strategies.

 Educating Neuro-Oncology Providers